Demo-scope/Hangman-Game/README.md

 # Hangman-Game

+## Project Notes
-not responsev ..( only for build coding logic )
+this application not responsev at all media ..( only for build coding logic )